Does Florida have State-Funded Health Insurance?

 What Is State-Funded Health Insurance?

-- Can’t afford private insurance
+- Cannot afford private health insurance

 - Have disabilities

-- Are seniors
+- Are seniors or retirees

-- Or fall within a certain income range
+- Fall within a specific income range

-Florida’s Healthcare System in a Nutshell
+Florida’s Healthcare System Overview

-- Florida KidCare
+- Florida KidCare – Health insurance specifically for children.

 Medicaid in Florida

-What is Medicaid?
+What Is Medicaid?

 Who Can Qualify?